 John completed a PhD in Creative Writing in 2015 at Newcastle University.
 His thesis was titled: The Knowledge, a collection of poetry, and The Poem Noir: Film Noir in Contemporary Poetry’.

-He currently works as a Research Associate and Teaching Fellow at Newcastle University.
+He currently works as a Research Associate at Newcastle University.